 #6: Many International Schools

 This nation has a lot to offer, one being its vast international schools.
-It’s a rural country, so it can be hard for foreigners to find jobs, but many international schools offer high-quality education.
+It’s a rural country, so it can be challenging for foreigners to find jobs, but many international schools offer high-quality education.
 With so many international schools, Costa Rica provides an excellent opportunity to study abroad.

 So, if you are looking for the best schools with teachers from the USA and other neighboring nations, be sure to find one here in Costa Rica.